About EMLE

 Erasmus+: Erasmus Mundus

-In 2018 the EMLE has been recognized for the fourth time by the EACEA of the European Commission as Erasmus Mundus:Erasmus+ Master’s programme.
-With this it was added to the Erasmus Mundus Joint Master Degree (EMJMD) Catalogue, a predicate of excellence of the Erasmus+ funding scheme of the European Commission.
-The funding will be applicable for four student intakes, specifically the EMLE academic years of 2018-2019 up until 2021-2022.
+In 2022 the EMLE has been recognized for the fiths time by the EACEA of the European Commission as Erasmus Mundus:Erasmus+ Master’s programme.
+EMLE is part of the Erasmus Mundus Joint Master Degree (EMJMD) catalogue, a predicate of excellence of the Erasmus+ funding scheme of the European Commission.
+The funding will be applicable to six student intakes, specifically the EMLE academic years of 2022-2023 to 2028-2029.

 Accreditation

 Since May 2019, as one of the very first joint degree programmes, the EMLE Programme is accredited according to the European Approach for Quality Assurance of Joint Programmes.
 This accreditation procedure was generally approved by the EHEA ministers in Yerevan in May 2015.
 Rotterdam, as the coordinating university in the EMLE Consortium, applied through the Dutch NVAO.
 For this procedure, extensive documentation and a site visit are mandatory.
-This site visit took place during the EMLE Mid Term Meeting in February 2019 in Hamburg.
-On 7 May 2019, the positive decision by the NVAO for the Netherlands has been made.
-This accreditation is valid for 6 years, until May 2025.
-On 12 August 2019 the NVAO accepted this decision also for Belgium.
+This site visit took place during the EMLE Mid Term Meeting in February 2024 in Rotterdam.
+On 16 May 2024, the positive decision by the NVAO for the Netherlands has been made.
+This accreditation is valid for 6 years, until May 2030.
 Currently, the EA-accreditation is being filed at also the other EMLE partner countries’ national accreditation agencies.
 Apart from the European Approach-accreditation, for all partners the accreditation is still valid, for most of them even without expiration.

 Even before the European Approach, the EMLE programme had already been recognized by several accreditation authorities as an outstanding educational concept.
 In addition to the first selection for Erasmus Mundus in 2004, the Accreditation Organisation of the Netherlands and Flanders (NVAO) in 2004 accredited the EMLE programme at the universities of Rotterdam and Ghent, while the EMLE programme at the University of Hamburg was accredited in 2005 by ZEvA, the Central Accreditation Agency of the Federal State of Lower Saxony.
 Both the selection for Erasmus Mundus and the national accreditation for several partner universities in the EMLE programme have been repeated since then several times.
 In 2013, EMLE was part of the ‘Joint programmes: Quality Assurance and Recognition of degrees awarded’ (JOQAR) pilot project by ECA, the European Consortium for Accreditation in Higher Education.
 The JOQAR accreditation was the basis for several accreditations afterwards.